PTS has partnered up with 511NY Rideshare to help match riders/drivers.

-Participants must be current students, faculty or staff of The College at Brockport, have similar class or work schedules, and reside in approximately the same area.
+Participants must be current students, faculty or staff of SUNY Brockport, have similar class or work schedules, and reside in approximately the same area.
 Before you apply, determine if you reside close enough to use alternate methods of transportation (i.e. walk, bike, regional transportation).
 Those living within one mile of campus are not eligible for a Carpool Permit.
 Each vehicle is still required to be properly registered with Parking and Transportation Services.

 How do I join?